anysql/sharedserver/README.md

-# SharedServer Plugin - Drop-in Replacement of Thread Pool
+# SharedServer - A Thread Pool Replacement

 1, Binary file only, compatible with MySQL community edition.